-It is an easy to prepare (just have a look at this chicken breast instant pot recipe), healthy, filling, lower fat (depending on whether you eat it with or without skin), to ease your hunger and keep your blood sugar levels stable throughout the day.
+It is an easy to prepare (just have a look at this chicken breast instant pot recipe), healthy, filling, lower fat (depending on whether you eat it with or without skin) way to ease your hunger and keep your blood sugar levels stable throughout the day.
 Stable blood sugars give you a greater shot of having a stable mood, and stable moods make it much easier to cope with the symptoms of anxiety.

-For this of us with anxiety disorders, hunger and blood sugar dips can be the equivalent of a grenade being thrown at our “wall of resilience” .
+For those of us with anxiety disorders, hunger and blood sugar dips can be the equivalent of a grenade being thrown at our “wall of resilience” .

 Dramatic feelings can intensify, things seem much worse than they actually are, and we sometimes can’t seem to get control over our feelings.
 Our feelings seem to be controlling us and this often leads to panic attacks, crying episodes, or anger outbursts that occur while others in the room are looking at us like they have no idea what is going on.

 The truth is, that quite often, those of us that are going through these “episodes” don’t know what is going on either!

-It might be helpful for you to know that a lot of us with anxiety disorders are what as known as “Highly Sensitive People(Person)” or HSP’s.
+It might be helpful for you to know that a lot of us with anxiety disorders are what are known as “Highly Sensitive People(Person)” or HSP’s.

 Not only are our personalities more sensitive than most, but our nervous systems are more sensitive as well.
-Many of us seem to have stronger reactions than the “average” person to stress, change, hunger, caffeine, lack of sleep, blood sugar fluctuations, etc., hormones, etc.
+Many of us seem to have stronger reactions than the “average” person to stress, change, hunger, caffeine, lack of sleep, blood sugar fluctuations, hormones, etc.

 Complicating matters is that when we are going through a chronic, bad anxiety cycle, we produce a lot of adrenaline and other stress hormones and after some period of time, we can find ourselves in an “overly sensitized” state in which we have even stronger reactions to those things I just mentioned.